-After the number of connections to an ApsaraDB for MongoDB instance reaches the limit, new connection requests cannot be responded.
-This topic describes how to handle database connection failures after the number of connections reaches the upper limit.
+When the number of connections to an apsaradb for MongoDB instance reaches the upper limit, new connection requests cannot be responded.
+The following scenarios describe the failures:

-The maximum number of connections varies depending on ApsaraDB for MongoDB instance types.
-For more information, see Instance specifications.
+Instructions the maximum number of connections varies depending on apsaradb for MongoDB instance types.
+For more information, see instance specifications.

 - The application fails to connect to the database.